Skim by Section

 Instructions

-- Arrange all ingredients onto your charcuterie board.
+- Arrange all ingredients onto your charcuterie board adding each on at a time until board is full.
 See tips above for styling.

 Leave a Reply